miranska/restore/README.md

 ### Sample data and sample outputs

-To illustrate the usage of RESTORE, we provide a set of sample data in the folder of `data` under the root directory of RESTORE.
+To illustrate the usage of RESTORE, we provide a set of sample data in the folder of `inst/extdata/` under the root directory of RESTORE.
 The sample datasets are geodemographic data.
-In additon, the sample output files generated from the sample data can be found in the folder of `result` under the root directory.
+In additon, the sample output files generated from the sample data can be found in the same folder.

 The sample data includes several files as follows.

-1. `Variable Descriptions.xlsx` --- the descriptions of variable names.
+1. `Variable Descriptions.csv` --- the descriptions of variable names.
 2. `old.csv` --- the old vintage of a geodemographic dataset.
 3. `new.csv` --- the new vintage of a geodemographic dataset.
 4. `geo_hierarchies.csv` --- the definition of geographic hierarchies.